DATAMATH CALCULATOR MUSEUM

-The LE-85 and its sibbling LE-84 were the last pocket calculators in Canonís line using the red LED display.
-The display of the pictured calculator was supplied by Rohm of Japan and looks somewhat differen to the knowm LED-sticks.
+The LE-85 and its sibling LE-84 were the last pocket calculators in Canonís line using the red LED display.
+The display of the pictured calculator was supplied by Rohm of Japan and looks somewhat different to the known LED-sticks.

 The next calculator generation introduced with the LD-80 the green VF-Display (Vacuum Fluorescent).
 Main advantage of this technology was that time both lower power consumption and cheaper purchase price.